 Toronto FC Visits Sick Kids Hospital

 The Hospital for Sick Children welcomed Toronto FC on October 20th for the club’s tenth annual full team visit.
-Following training, the team travelled from Kia Training Ground to the hospital to participate in one of their favorite team activities of the year.
+Following training, the team travelled to the hospital to participate in one of their favorite team activities of the year.
 Players split up into groups and visited every patient in the hospital, giving out gift packs, signing autographs and taking photos.

 Toronto FC Makes Young Fan’s Wish Come True

 Toronto FC made a dream come true for 11-year-old super fan Murphy Malone.
 Murphy, who suffers from a rare heart condition, was healthy enough to attend his first Toronto FC game against Seattle on July 2nd.
-The day before the game, Murphy was surprised at his hotel with a car to Kia Training Ground.
+The day before the game, Murphy was surprised at his hotel with a car to the training grounds.
 After being greeted at the door by Sebastian Giovinco and shown his very own locker in the dressing room, Murphy trained with the team and was signed to a one-day contract by general manager Tim Bezbatchenko.
-Murphy and his father Shane attended the game the following day at BMO Field, where Murphy was given the honor of hoisting the Amway Canadian Championship trophy before the match alongside Tim Bezbatchenko and President Bill Manning.
+Murphy and his father Shane attended the game the following day at BMO Field, where Murphy was given the honour of hoisting the Amway Canadian Championship trophy before the match alongside Tim Bezbatchenko and President Bill Manning.

 Justin Morrow Launches Summer Reading Program

 For the second consecutive season, Justin Morrow continued his summer school reading program to grade 7 and 8 students in at-risk communities in Toronto.
 Justin created the program to use his influence as a professional athlete to encourage youth to make education and literacy a priority in their lives.
 Justin selected the books, purchased them for the students and made several visits to the students throughout the summer.